PERI Research Fellows — 2022

 Nicholas Reinarts is a second-year Ph.D. student in economics at MTSU.
 He is the recipient of the PERI Ph.D.
 Fellowship for the 2020-21 academic year.
 Nicholas graduated summa cum laude with a B.Sc. in Economics from Florida Southern College.
 He went on to pursue his M.A. in Economics at Troy University, studying in the Manuel H. Johnson Center for Political Economy.
 Upon graduation from Troy University, he attended Mississippi State University’s Ph.D. program in Business Administration, with a major in Economics.
 He is interested in the fields of economic development, institutional economics, and public choice literature.

-Macy Scheck will be starting in Fall 2021 as a first-year Ph.D. student in economics at MTSU.
+Macy Scheck is a first-year Ph.D. student in economics at MTSU.
 He is the recipient of the PERI Ph.D.
 Fellowship for the 2021-22 academic year and previously served the PERI as a research analyst in partnership with the Koch Internship Program in Spring 2021.
 He graduated from University of Central Arkansas in May 2020 with a major in economics and a minor in German.
 He recently served as an Undergraduate Research Fellow at the Arkansas Center for Research in Economics at UCA.
 Scheck's research interests include occupational licensing and the effect of severance taxes on natural gas production and investment.
 His published academic research includes "Examining the effect of Arkansas’s increased severance tax rate on natural gas production," in Oil, Gas & Energy Quarterly (2020), coauthored with K.M.
 Casey.

 Dr. Emilia Suggs is an assistant professor in the School of Business, Technology, and Economics at King University, starting in Fall 2021.
 She received her B.S.
 (2017), M.A.
 (2019), and Ph.D.
 (2021) in economics from Middle Tennessee State University.
 Emilia’s research interests include political competition, voting system design, and epistemological influences on economic thought.
 Her job market paper, "Identifying Voter Preferences through Two-Stage Multivoting Elections: Experiments in the Preface of the 2020 Democratic Primaries," has been accepted for publication by the Journal of Economic Behavior and Organization (2021).